vaperrin98/beautiful-jekyll/index.md

 Visually, there does not appear to be any pattern of political parties in control across London.
 For this analysis, we will restrict ourselves to the two major londonian parties, the Labour and Conservative parties.

 The question is, can we identify the variables that could influence why a party has the control in council in a neighborhood?
-That is, can we observe meaningful differences between boroughs with different political controls?
-Let's find out.
+That is, can we observe meaningful differences between boroughs with different political controls? ***Let's find out.***

 <a name = "part3a"></a>
 ## 3.1.
 Boroughs with Labour political control and Conservative political control
 Are neighborhoods election results linked to the conditions in the neighborhoods?
 To identify potential differences between the neighborhoods voting for the different parties, we observe the mean for multiple variables, with an analysis divided into two parts:

 First, we will look at the four well-being indices (life satisfaction, happiness, worthwhileness and anxiety), to investigate whether there are some significant differences in well-being between labour-controlled and conservative-controlled boroughs.

-We also chose several other variables that could have a potential influence on those four well being scores in order to verifiy our results.
+Then, we also chose several other variables that could have a potential influence on those four well-being scores in order to check if there are other differences.

-First, we want to see if the variables selected show a mean difference between the two political groups of boroughs.
-We visualised if the characteristics with potentially different means from the two parts above list are indeed differently distributed between labour boroughs and conservative boroughs.
-As an example, we visualize the distribution of the four well-being variables:
+We want to see if the variables selected show a mean difference between the two political groups of boroughs.
+We visualised if the characteristics with potentially different means from the two parts above are indeed differently distributed between labour boroughs and conservative boroughs.
+As an example, here are the distribution of the four well-being variables:
 <p align="center">
 <img src="./assets/img/DIST.png" width="700" />
  </p>

 For these four scores, it seems that there are some differences for the life satisfaction, happiness and worthwhileness scores, but not for the anxiety score, which seems to follow quite the same distribution for labour-controlled and conservative-controlled boroughs.
-We reproduce the same visualisation for all previously mentioned and derive the same type of conclusion each time.
+We reproduce the same visualisation for all variables selected and derive the same type of conclusion each time.

 In the end, we found that a lot of parameters seem to have different distributions for the two types of boroughs.
-We need to verify if there are significant differences.
+We need to verify if these are significant differences.

 ***Let's do it!***